 I still do my best to get the girls to spend some time outside every single day, even if it is just in the backyard.
 If you want to get your kids outside every day too, I highly recommend getting some good rain jackets and rain suits which make playing outside in all weather more fun!

-Another great activity to do with your kids inside is tomake bread with your kiddos!
+Another great activity to do with your kids inside is to make bread!
 Your house will smell great, you will keep the kids busy for a while, and of course, you’ll have homemade bread!

-And there are some things that we do whether we are in quarantine or not.
+And there are some things that we do in this block whether we are in quarantine or not.

 We also give the girls baths if needed (we don’t do baths every day… it saves water (which saves $$).
 And they don’t get so dirty every day that washing their faces and hands can’t take care of it.